helmutkemper/iotmaker.docker.builder/lixo.md

 English: transforms the contents of the folder defined in SetBuildFolderPath\(\) into a docker image

 ```
-Note: The folder must contain a dockerfile file, but since different uses can have different dockerfiles, the
+The folder must contain a dockerfile file, but since different uses can have different dockerfiles, the
 following order will be given when searching for the file: "Dockerfile-iotmaker", "Dockerfile", "dockerfile"
 in the root folder;
 If not found, a recursive search will be done for "Dockerfile" and "dockerfile";